It is a severe type of skin cancer. It starts in cells that produce melanin (melanocytes), the pigment responsible for skin color.

 - B: Edge.
 When the edge (edges) of the mole is uneven or irregular.

 - C: Color.
-When the color of the mole varies (multiple shades of brown, black, white, red or blue).
+The mole color varies (multiple shades of brown, black, white, red, or blue).

 - D: Diameter.
-If the diameter of the mole is larger than a pencil eraser (usually 5 to 6 mm in diameter).
+If the mole diameter is more significant than a pencil eraser (usually 5 to 6 mm in diameter).

 Melanomas vary greatly in appearance.

-Melanomas may manifest all of the features, while others may reveal only few or none of these warning signs.
+Melanomas may manifest all features, while others may reveal only a few or none of these warning signs.

 The “ugly duckling” sign can also be a helpful way to detect melanoma at an earlier stage.

-This simply involves looking at the skin for a lesion that does not match the rest.
+This involves looking at the skin for a lesion that does not match the rest.